globalfoodbook/gfb_author_bio/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+#### Adding Screenshots to the wordpress repo

+1. Rename each screenshot for each step like this.
+For step 1 the screenshot is screenshot-1.png.
+2. The banner image is named as banner-772x250.png.
+3. Use an SVN client like smart svn or rapid svn etc to uploads these images to the /assets folder.
+4. After this commit and all will be picked up.

 #### Pushing plugin to wordpress svn repo